jadon-gro/PRODUCT-DESIGN-Thermostat/README.md

 <img alt="Cura Slicer Screenshot - Body" src="https://user-images.githubusercontent.com/71471706/150189884-57fc8708-c8f2-4465-9d97-66a99b20b3fb.png" width="300" height="300"> <img alt="Cura Slicer Screenshot - Back" src="https://user-images.githubusercontent.com/71471706/150190739-ca94a50f-7067-49b9-9a26-6def3da9446d.png" width="300" height="300"> <img alt="Cura Slicer Screenshot - Back" src="https://user-images.githubusercontent.com/71471706/150191369-e5c106c3-2f6e-4a4a-891b-88087d23ae38.png" width="300" height="300">

 Body:
 I like to print the whole model in one run using supports and 20% infill (for speed).
-The way to get the best finish on viewable parts, best bed adhesion, and easy support removal is printing it from the back to the front.
+I printed from back to front which allowed for the best finish on viewable parts, best bed adhesion, and (relatively) easy support removal.
+Remove the supports from the inside of the body FIRST to reduce risks of breaking the servo arm in the process.

 Backplate:
 Print the back facing down, with NO supports, and 100% infill.
 You don't want the clips snapping off and it's a small part so the time save from less infill is minimal.